 Organizational Meetings occur in the months leading up to the beginning of a new cohort.
 If you are interested in attending or hosting an Organizational Meeting, you can submit and inquiry form or contact us about the program.

 MEd and CAGS cohorts are intended for a specific regional location.
 Each regional cohort member has an opportunity to have a voice in the exact location of a new cohort.

 1. How is Southern New Hampshire University affiliated with Trinity College of Vermont?

-Trinity College closed as of June 30, 2001.
-Our Graduate Program began at Trinity in 1994 and has been very successful ever since!
-In December of 2000, we announced that we would be affiliated with Southern New Hampshire University (SNHU) as of May 2001 after a series of negotiations and discussions with several colleges and universities.
-SNHU currently supports a continued strong presence in Vermont by maintaining a center in Colchester (VT) in order to insure that professional educators have our program available to them.
-This same transition also provides an opportunity for our program to expand to New Hampshire and other areas of New England as well as internationally.
+Our Field-based Graduate Program began at Trinity in 1994 and has been very successful ever since!
+In December 2000, Trinity College announced that they would be affiliated with Southern New Hampshire University (SNHU) after a series of negotiations and discussions with several colleges and universities.
+Trinity College closed on June 30, 2001.
+SNHU currently supports a continued strong presence in Vermont by maintaining a center in Colchester in order to insure that professional educators have the spirit of the original Trinity program available to them.

 2. Is Southern New Hampshire University accredited?

-SNHU is accredited by the New England Association of Schools and Colleges, which means that your degree carries with it international recognition.
+SNHU is accredited by the New England Commission of Higher Education, which means that your degree carries with it international recognition.